raspberrychris/cryptotravellers/content/blog/bitcoin-inflation-hedge.md

 In The Wealth of Nations, Adam Smith kept in mind:

-*"A prince who ought to enact that a particular proportion of his taxes must be paid in fiat money of a certain kind might therefore give a specific value to this fiat money, despite the fact that the regard to its last discharge and redemption ought to depend completely upon the will of the prince."*
+_"A prince who ought to enact that a particular proportion of his taxes must be paid in fiat money of a certain kind might therefore give a specific value to this fiat money, despite the fact that the regard to its last discharge and redemption ought to depend completely upon the will of the prince."_

 Could we relax if Bitcoin were the coin of the realm since it is a decentralised cryptocurrency, so there would be no Bitcoin prince?

 On the other hand, what would take place if a cabal of super-nerds-- princes of the digital age-- formulate another crypto-currency with fewer than 21 million coins in circulation?

+{{< notice "note" >}} **Disclaimer:** [Cryptotravellers](https://cryptotravellers.com) or the author are not a financial advisor and the information in this article is not financial advice and should not be construed in this way. {{< /notice >}}